 Students in poor academic standing or on disciplinary probation forfeit the privilege to run for or hold elected office.
-Students wishing to appeal must do so in writing to the appeals committee.
+Students who want to appeal must do so in writing to an ad hoc appeals committee.
 This application must include a statement from the applicant's advisor.
 In order to allow time for possible appeals, nominations for any elected office must close at least one week prior to the elections.
-An appeals committee will consist of the dean of faculty, one faculty member of the Educational Policy Council for matters of academic standing, the dean of students, a staff community council member, and a student community council member for matters of disciplinary probation.
+An appeals committee will consist of the dean of faculty and one faculty member of the Educational Policy Council for matters of academic standing, and the dean of students, the staff advisor to the student government, and a student member of the student government for matters of disciplinary probation.